google/WebFundamentals/src/content/en/updates/2018/09/asynchronous-access-to-http-cookies.md

       await cookieStore.delete('session_id');
     }

-However, observing cookie changes is a bit different in service worker.
+However, observing cookie changes is a bit different in service workers.
 Waking up a service worker can be pretty expensive, so we have to explicitly describe the cookie changes that the worker is interested in.